Reddy0603/DBMS-project-on-topic-Online-Examination-System/README.md

 Functional Specification:

-Registering new Student
+1.Registering new Student.

-Getting the student and staff info and storing it to databases Getting the type and number of question paper 4.Generating result after the exam.
+2.Getting the student and staff info and storing it to databases.

+3.Getting the type and number of question paper .

+4.Generating result after the exam.